2013 Coriell Summer Experience for Students

 In December 2011, Coriell's president and CEO, Michael Christman, PhD, delivered the 2011 Ullyot Public Affairs Lecture.
 Dr. Christman focused on the use of genetic information in the delivery of medical care.
 View the entire presentation to learn more about the exciting future of personalized medicine.

 In May, Coriell hosted the What's In Your Genes? celebration at the prestigious Union League of Philadelphia.
 The event was an opportunity for regional leaders to gather and commemorate the innovations and achievements of Coriell's Personalized Medicine Collaborative research study.
-More than 250 distinguished guests attended this year's event; visit our photo gallery of the event, and read about the many highlights of the evening.
+More than 250 distinguished guests attended this year's event; visit our photo gallery of the event.

 Coriell Personalized Medicine Collaborative® (CPMC®) in partnership with Ohio State University Medical Center physicians is incorporating genetic risk information into patients’ electronic medical records.
 The goal of the CPMC study is to understand the utility of genome information in patient care and develop best practices for the field.